 It isn’t hard to imagine why the city’s pastiche of ethnic influences, cultural practices and architectural styles would be a good home for the Brooklyn Collage Collective.
 Nothing quite embodies unity makes strength like a group of diverse artists, all working in a cut-and-paste mode of appropriation and mash-up.

-“It took some fine-tuning but we eventually cut it down to 10 members,” recalls Morgan Lappin, who co-founded the Brooklyn Collage Collective with fellow artist Lizzie Gill in 2013.
+“It took some fine-tuning but we eventually cut it down to 10 members,” recalls Morgan Lappin, who founded the Brooklyn Collage Collective and later teamed up with fellow artist Lizzie Gill in 2013.
 The Collective opened its inaugural exhibition, Episode 1, at Brooklyn Fireproof the following year.
 “We’re always looking to collaborate with other collage artists from around the world.”

 Indeed, the practice of collage has international appeal.
 Believed to have been originated by Picasso, collage emerged after the First World War.
 Taking sundered, fragmentary scraps and re-making them into something new was a gesture of resilience and hope.
 From Henri Matisse’s choppy cutouts, to the politically astute assemblages by Nancy Spero, collage’s mix of material and imagery has always been on the cutting edge — pun unintended — of modern art.